IDI-Systems/acre2/docs/wiki/frameworks/vehicle-intercom.md

         acre_infantryPhoneIntercom[] = {"all"};
         acre_infantryPhoneControlActions[] = {"intercom_1"};
         acre_infantryPhonePosition[] = {-1.1, -4.86, -0.82};
-        acre_infantryPhoneDisableRinging = 0; // If set to 1, the ringing funtionality will not be available.
+        acre_infantryPhoneDisableRinging = 0; // If set to 1, the ringing funtionality will not be available
         acre_infantryPhoneCustomRinging[] = {"A3\Sounds_F\sfx\alarm_independent.wss", 5.0, 1.0, 1.0, 50}; // The alarm sound will be played every 5 seconds and will be audible until 50m.
-Volume and sound pitch are both set to 1.
+Volume and sound pitch are both set to 1
     };
 };
 ```